 Polish 2: 200nm thickness, 30 pA current

-This resulted in 6-8 um wide lamella with 150-250 nm thickness as determined by FIB-imaging of the lamella edge.
+This resulted in 6-8 μm wide lamellae with 150-250 nm thickness as determined by FIB-imaging of the lamellae edges.

 Data collection

-Grids were loaded into a Krios Titan TEM (Thermo Fisher) operated at 300 keV and equipped with a BioQuantum energy filter (Gatan) and K3 camera (Gatan).
+Grids were loaded into a Titan Krios TEM (Thermo Fisher) operated at 300 keV, and equipped with a BioQuantum energy filter (Gatan) and K3 camera (Gatan).
 The microscope was aligned using a cross-grating grid on the stage.
 Prior to each session we carefully performed the Image/Beam calibration in nanoprobe.
 Then we set the magnification to a pixel size of 1.76Å and condensed the beam to ~ 900nm diameter, resulting in the beam being completely visible on the camera.
 To establish fringe-free conditions, the “Fine eucentric” procedure of SerialEM was used to move a square of the cross-grating grid to the eucentric position of the microscope.
-The effective defocus was then set to 2 um, using the “autofocus” routine of SerialEM.
+The effective defocus was then set to 2 μm, using the “autofocus” routine of SerialEM.
 The objective focus of the microscope was changed until no fringes were visible.
-The stage was then moved in Z until images had a apparent defocus of 2 um.
-The difference in stage Z-position between the eucentric and fringe-free conditions was then used to move other areas into fringe-free condition.
+The stage was then moved in Z until images had an apparent defocus of 2 μm.
+The difference in stage Z-position between the eucentric and fringe-free conditions was used to move other areas into fringe-free condition.

-Low magnification montages were used to find lamella and lamella that were sufficiently thin and free of contamination were selected for automated data collection.
+Low magnification montages were used to find lamellae, and lamellae that were sufficiently thin and free of contamination were selected for automated data collection.
 Overview images of each lamella were taken at 2250x magnification (39 Å pixel-size).
-The corners of the lamella in the overview image were manually annotated in SerialEM and translated into beam-imageshift values using SerialEM calibration.
-A hexagonal pattern of beam-imageshift positions was calculated that covered the area between the four corners in a serpentine way, with a sqrt(3) * 400 nm horizontal spacing and 800 nm vertical spacing.
-Exposures were then taken at each position with a 30 e/Å2 total dose.
-After each exposure that defocus was estimated using the ctffind function of SerialEM and the focus for the next exposure was corrected by the difference between the estimated focus and the desired defocus of 800 nm.
+The corners of the lamella in the overview image were manually annotated in SerialEM and translated into beam image shift values using SerialEM calibration.
+A hexagonal pattern of image shift positions was calculated that covered the area between the four corners in a serpentine way, with a sqrt(3) * 400 nm horizontal spacing and 800 nm vertical spacing.
+Exposures were taken at each position with a 30 e-/Å2 total dose.
+After each exposure the defocus was estimated using the ctffind function of SerialEM and the focus for the next exposure was corrected by the difference between the estimated focus and the desired defocus of 800 nm.
 Furthermore, after each exposure the deviation of the beam from the center of the camera was measured and corrected using the “CenterBeamFromImage” command of SerialEM.

-After data collection a 20s exposure at 2250x magnification of the lamella at 200um defocus was taken for visualization purposes.
+After data collection, a 20s exposure at 2250x magnification of the lamella at 200 μm defocus was taken for visualization purposes.
 A python script implementing this procedure is available at [Link to repo].

 Data pre-processing

-To avoid influence of the beam-edge on motion-correction only a quarter of the movie in the center of the camera was considered for calculation of the estimated motion.
-After movie frames were aligned and summed a mask for the illuminated area was calculated by lowpass filtering the image at 100Å, thresholding the image at 10% of the maximal value and then lowpass filtering the mask at 100Å.
-This mask was then used to replace un-illuminated area with gaussian noise, with the same mean and standard deviation as the illuminated area.
-A custom version of the unblur program implementing this procedure is available at [link to decolace branch].
-The contrast-transfer function (CTF) was estimated using ctffind, searching between 0.02 and 2 um defocus.
+To avoid influence of the beam edge on motion-correction, only a quarter of the movie in the center of the camera was considered for calculation of the estimated motion.
+After movie frames were aligned and summed a mask for the illuminated area was calculated by lowpass filtering the image with a 100-Å cutoff, thresholding the image at 10% of the maximal value and then lowpass filtering the mask with a 100-Å cutoff to smooth the mask edges.
+This mask was then used to select un-illuminated areas in the image and fill the pixels with Gaussian noise, with the same mean and standard deviation as the illuminated area.
+A custom version of the unblur program [cite] implementing this procedure is available at [link to decolace branch].
+The contrast-transfer function (CTF) was estimated using ctffind, searching between 0.02 and 2 μm defocus.

 2DTM